Application

 Dear City Tech Student,

-• be a U.S. citizen or permanent resident alien.
+- Be a U.S. citizen or permanent resident alien.

-• demonstrate solid academic potential as follows:
+- Demonstrate solid academic potential as follows:

-• for continuing City Tech students in one of the above programs, a cumulative GPA of at least 3.0
+- For continuing City Tech students in one of the above programs, a cumulative GPA of at least 3.0.

-• for entering transfer students with an associate degree, a cumulative GPA of at least 3.2
+- For entering transfer students with an associate degree, a cumulative GPA of at least 3.2.

-• for entering freshman students, an 85% high school average and at least 12 CPI credits, including at least two Science and three English credits.
+- For entering freshman students, an 85% high school average and at least 12 CPI credits, including at least two Science and three English credits.
 Entering freshmen must be eligible to take at the minimum MAT 1375 (Pre-Calculus) (or a higher-level math course) during the scholarship period.

 In addition to these criteria, the following program-specific eligibility requirements must be met:

-• Students in the BS Applied Math and AS Computer Science programs must have achieved a minimum grade of B — in MAT 1375 (Pre-Calculus), and must take MAT 1475 (Calculus I) during the scholarship period, if the course has not been taken previously.
+- Students in the BS Applied Math and AS Computer Science programs must have achieved a minimum grade of B– in MAT 1375 (Pre-Calculus) and must take MAT 1475 (Calculus I) during the scholarship period if the course has not been taken previously.

-• Students in the BS Biomedical Informatics program must have achieved a minimum grade of B — in both MAT 1275 (College Algebra and Trigonometry) and BIO 1101 (Biology I).
+- Students in the BS Biomedical Informatics program must have achieved a minimum grade of B– in both MAT 1275 (College Algebra and Trigonometry) and BIO 1101 (Biology I).

 To initiate the S-STEM application process, you must do the following:

-• You are required to complete a Free Application for Federal Student Aid (FAFSA) if you have not already done so this academic year.
+- You are required to complete a Free Application for Federal Student Aid (FAFSA) if you have not already done so this academic year.
 For information about how to complete this application and how to submit it online, please go to the following City Tech Financial Aid Office website: http://www.citytech.cuny.edu/financial-aid/

-• You must complete and submit your FAFSA online by the time scholarship applications are reviewed starting on August 7, 2023.
+- You must complete and submit your FAFSA online by the time scholarship applications are reviewed starting on March 3, 2025.

-The Scholarship in STEM Application is due August 7, 2023.
+The S-STEM Scholarship Application is due March 31, 2025.

-Facutly Recommendation Letter Form
+Faculty Recommendation Letter Form

 For further inquiries, please do not hesitate to email any of the S-STEM faculty members listed below.
 We look forward to receiving your application, and we wish you well in your academic endeavors at City Tech and beyond.